aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

                   ansible_host: 172.16.1.12
 ```

-However, going forward we expect that all hostnames specified are reachable without this workaround, hence the entire inventory file looks as follows:
+However, going forward we expect that all hostnames specified are resolvable, hence the entire inventory file looks as follows:

 ```yml
 ---